 However, unless they are nationally agreed and recognised, they will differ between sectors.

 National Occupational Standards (NOS) are statements of performance (knowledge and skills) for particular job roles.
 They are often used to assess a person’s competence, but are not qualifications.

 Apprenticeship standards are developed by employer groups for particular occupations (in England).
 The standards will be used by the person training the apprentice on behalf of an organisation which is on the Register of Apprenticeship Training Providers.

 When an apprentice has been assessed and deemed successful, they will receive an apprenticeship certificate.
 This is not a qualification.
-However, some apprenticeship programmes also include programmes of learning which can lead to a qualification.
+However, some apprenticeship programmes also include programmes of learning which can lead to a regulated qualification.

 StatusA status is usually conferred by an organisation to a person who has achieved something by demonstrating certain criteria.
 For example, QTLS status (Qualified Teacher Learning and Skills) is achieved by demonstrating a commitment to the ETF Professional Standards.
 QTLS is the badge of professionalism for teachers and trainers in England who teach ages 14+ in the learning and skills sector.
 It is not a qualification, but a way of demonstrating good practice.